dib-lab/eel-pond/0-install-ucd-farm-cluster.rst

 Installation and configuration: UC Davis Farm Cluster
 ===================================================

 Many of us work with data on high performance computing clusters supported by academic institutions.
 This set of installation instructions is specific for the UC Davis Farm cluster*, which is currently running Ubuntu 14.04.5 LTS.
-Farm uses the `slurm workload management scheduling system <https://slurm.schedmd.com/sbatch.html>`__, so we will make use of some available pre-installed modules.
+We will make use of some available pre-installed modules.
 Other software you will need to install in your home directory without root privaleges.

 This tutorial will be using a subset of `Nematostella vectensis <https://en.wikipedia.org/wiki/Starlet_sea_anemone>`__ mRNAseq data from `Tulin et al (2013) <http://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16>`__.
 The total size of the compressed subset is ~120MB.
 If you are using your own data, be aware that the space and memory resource requirements will be substantially higher, so please plan accordingly.